eliascodes/modload/README.md

 > Root directory of files to require
 > ##### `include`
 > ###### ( Array of RegExp | default: null )
-> RegExp patterns of files to require.
-Patterns are sequentially applied.
+> RegExp patterns of files to include.
+Patterns are combined into a single regex pattern with OR.
 Exclude patterns take precedence over include patterns.
 > ##### `exclude`
 > ###### ( Array of RegExp | default: null )
-> RegExp patterns of files to require.
-Patterns are sequentially applied.
+> RegExp patterns of files to exclude.
+Patterns are combined into a single regex pattern with OR.
 Exclude patterns take precedence over include patterns.
 > ##### `stopfile`
 > ###### ( String or RegExp | default: null )
 > A file in the directory tree matching this pattern is interpreted as the entry point for it's parent directory.
 Only this file is required; all other files in the same directory, and in sub-directories, are skipped.